 Taking all of these advancements into consideration, it’s clear that motorcycle technology is helping electric motorcycles answer that initial criticism of battery life and range.
 In the future, 200+ mile total range (for both inner city or highway riding), full charges in less than half an hour, and batteries that may outlive the rider will become the norm.

 A Greater Focus on Rider Ergonomics

 The more advanced motorcycle technology becomes, the better rider ergonomics will become, too.

 As a result, electric bike brands are beginning to look towards technological innovation to enable safe motorcycle riding through personalized ergonomics.
 Here at Damon, this focus led to our Shift™ technology.
-A feature of all Hypersport models, Shift™ allows riders to switch between sports mode and commuter mode just by pressing a button (all while the bike is in motion).
+A feature of all HyperSports, Shift™ allows riders to adjust their footpegs and handlebars just by pressing a button.
+What’s more, these adjustments can be made while the bike is in motion.

 Unfortunately, a lot of bike manufacturers – especially sports bike manufacturers – still don’t prioritize riding position or ergonomics in their design.
-If you’re looking for a futuristic motorcycle in 2020, you should factor this into your decision-making process.
+If you’re looking for a futuristic motorcycle, you should factor this into your decision-making process.

 With Damon using motorcycle technology to invest in rider ergonomics as a means of comfort and safety, it’s a safe prediction that others will follow suit in the future.